-Try a few more halwa recipes that can be served for the festivals, celebrations, or other special occasions – Bread Halwa, Lauki Ka Halwa, Rajgira Halwa, Suji Ka Halwa, Carrot Halwa, Rajasthani Moong Dal Halwa, Kaddu Ka Halwa, Beetroot Halwa, and Besan Ka Halwa.Â
+Try a few more halwa recipes that can be served for festivals, celebrations, or other special occasions – Bread Halwa, Lauki Ka Halwa, Rajgira Halwa, Suji Ka Halwa, Carrot Halwa, Rajasthani Moong Dal Halwa, Kaddu Ka Halwa, Beetroot Halwa, and Besan Ka Halwa.

 Jump to:

-Atta Halwa (Aate Ka Halwa, Wheat Flour Halwa, Godhumai Halwa, Atta ka Sheera) is a popular North Indian dessert (especially popular in Punjab) made using 3 basic ingredients – whole wheat flour, sugar, and ghee (clarified butter).
+Atta Halwa (Aate Ka Halwa, Wheat Flour Halwa, Godhumai Halwa, Atta ka Sheera) is a popular North Indian dessert (especially popular in Punjab) made using 3 essential ingredients – whole wheat flour, sugar, and ghee (clarified butter).

 It is one of the simplest desserts you can make at home in no time.
-The texture of this wheat halwa is very smooth and it just melts in your mouth.
+The texture of this wheat halwa is very smooth, and it just melts in your mouth.

-The most important tip to make the best aate ka halwa recipe is to use an equal amount of sugar, and flour, and a generous amount of ghee.
+The most important tip to make the best aate ka halwa recipe is to use an equal amount of sugar, flour, and a generous amount of ghee.

 Ingredients